Consumed REST Services

 Add the Consumed REST Service Document

 Download Studio Pro and add the Consumed REST Service document to your app.
-To do this,
+To do this, follow these steps:

 1. Right-click the module you want to add the Consumed REST Service document to.